dearimgui/dear_bindings/docs/Readme.md

 Dear Bindings is tool to generate a C API for [Dear ImGui](https://github.com/ocornut/imgui), and metadata so other languages can easily generate their own bindings on top (see our [Software using Dear Bindings](https://github.com/dearimgui/dear_bindings/wiki/Software-using-Dear-Bindings) list).

-At present, it only converts `imgui.h` (i.e. the main Dear ImGui API), but in the future it should also support `imgui_internal.h` and potentially other ImGui-related files that may be useful for advanced users.
+At present, it can convert `imgui.h` (i.e. the main Dear ImGui API), and has (semi-experimental, but not totally untested) support for `imgui_internal.h` and most of the backend headers.

 It should be compatible with Dear ImGui v1.84 onwards (some earlier versions also work but compatibility isn't guaranteed).